 Today that might seem self-evident, but that was hardly the case on draft day 2014.
 Going into the 2014 NFL Draft everyone knew the Steelers were going to take a cornerback.
 The only question seemed to be whether they get a shot at Justin Gilbert, Kyle Fuller, or Calvin Pryor.
 Were those men absent, (and Gilbert was supposedly the one the Steelers wanted), Pittsburgh would look to wide receiver.

 - Inside linebacker wasn’t on anyone’s radar screen.

 Steel Curtain Rising’s 2014 Steelers Draft Need Matrix had cornerback and wide receiver at its top.
-The Steelers 2014 draft needs at inside linebacker was rated as 7th, citing the presence of Lawrence Timmons, improved play by Vince Williams, potential by Terance Garvin, and the possibility that Sean Spence could rebound.
+The Steelers 2014 draft needs at inside linebacker was rated as 7th, citing the presence of Lawrence Timmons, improved play by Vince Williams, potential by Terence Garvin, and the possibility that Sean Spence could rebound.

 - Shazier’s game vs. the 49ers proves that it is a good thing that neither Mike Tomlin nor Kevin Colbert ever read Steel Curtain Rising.

 Seriously.
 Tomlin and Colbert, along with Keith Butler, Dick LeBeau and Carnell Lake clearly knew that even in April 2014 inside linebacker was far deeper than defensive back for the Steelers.
 They also knew they’d be without the services of Jerricho Cotchery and couldn’t have seen enough of Markus Wheaton to be comfortable at WR.

 - In the end, it didn’t matter.